FullyJory/bayan/NOTES.md

 For each one record: example, why it matters, and clean/preserve/task-dependent.

 ### Defect 1
-- Class:
+- Class: Repeated characters
-- Example:
+- Example: لووووسمحت
-- Why it matters:
+- Why it matters:Repeated characters add noise and increase the number of tokens without adding much meaning.
-- Decision:
+- Decision: clean

 ### Defect 2
-- Class:
+- Class: Emoji
 - Example:
-- Why it matters:
+- Why it matters: Emojis can express sentiment and user frustration, which may be useful for downstream classification.
-- Decision:
+- Decision: Preserve

 ### Defect 3
-- Class:
+- Class: Personally identifiable information (PII)
-- Example:
+- Example: 0551234567
-- Why it matters:
+- Why it matters: Phone numbers and national-ID-shaped values are sensitive information and should not be exposed to the model.
-- Decision:
+- Decision: mask

 ### Defect 4
-- Class:
+- Class: Tatweel
-- Example:
+- Example: الطريـق
-- Why it matters:
+- Why it matters: Tatweel is a visual elongation that can create unnecessary token variations.
-- Decision:
+- Decision: Clean

 ### Defect 5
-- Class:
+- Class: HTML remnants
-- Example:
+- Example: <br>
-- Why it matters:
+- Why it matters: HTML markup is not part of the complaint meaning and can introduce unnecessary tokens.
-- Decision:
+- Decision: Clean

 ### Defect 6
-- Class:
+- Class: repeated words
-- Example:
+- Example: My My Licence licence request
-- Why it matters:
+- Why it matters: Repeated words add noise and may increase the number of tokens without adding meaningful information.
-- Decision:
+- Decision: Clean

 ## Lab 2 — Parameter audit
 | Checkpoint | Total params | Embeddings % | Other notes |